maxtepkeev/python-redmine/docs/installation.rst

 Dependencies
 ------------

-Python Redmine relies heavily on great `Requests <http://docs.python-requests.org>`_ library by Kenneth Reitz for all the http(s) calls.
+Python-Redmine relies heavily on great `Requests <http://docs.python-requests.org>`_ library by Kenneth Reitz for all the http(s) calls.
 To provide better user experience, Python-Redmine vendors Requests (i.e. embeds it inside itself) and uses a so-called "smart imports" strategy to identify whether it should use the vendored version or the global one.
 It works like this, at the first import time Python-Redmine checks if there is a